jarodlam/cookbook/content/recipes/curry-prawns.md

 * Pre-prepared rempah
 * Pineapple cubes
 * Coconut milk
+* Coconut cream
 * Prawns

 ## Method
 1. Fry rempah in lots of oil.
-2. Add pinapple cues and 2nd round coconut milk.
+2. Add pinapple cubes and coconut milk.
 Simmer.
-3. Add prawns and 1st round coconut milk.
-Simmer.
+3. Add prawns and coconut cream.
+Cook for a few minutes only, do not overcook the prawns.